-Lower Cow Creek
+Lower Cow Creek, Island Creek Day Use Area, Oregon

-• Cow Creek Back Country Byway along lower Cow Creek offers a journey through history
+• Cow Creek Back Country Byway, along lower Cow Creek, offers a journey through history

 • There are numerous spots for swimming, fishing, gold panning, and rockhounding